 ♫703_RcSp_13Y04M20-T870 – excerpt.
 Here’s the best segment from the 55-minute dawn recording (♫704, below), almost five minutes of superb, close singing by this sparrow.
 I love his repeated notes between the songs, four or five descending dear notes; at one point he calls 17 times in six seconds (beginning at 2:11).
 Like the dawn singing of so many other songbirds, songs are not enough, and an extra enthusiasm is conveyed by filling time between songs with calls.

 I wonder how many different songs he sings in these few minutes?
 I check out the first eight songs and find two different ones, in the pattern A B A B B A B A. I skip to the last eight songs and find two others, in the pattern M N N M N M N N (letters chosen somewhat chosen at random).
 What did he sing in the 38 songs during the intervening three and a half minutes?
+April 20, 2013.
+Chaparral Wildlife Management Area, Artesia Wells, Texas.
 (4:48)

 Play-703